Berlin-Bonn Act

 The act was implemented incrementally.
 The most important year was 1999, when the Bundestag moved to the Reichstag building in Berlin.
 At the same time, the Federal Court of Auditors and the Federal Cartel Office moved from Berlin and the Rhine-Main area to Bonn.
+Finally, the Bundesrat moved to Berlin in 2000.

 Federal agencies that moved

 The following are examples of federal facilities that moved to Bonn (in total: 22):